eejai42/eapi-project-cli-seed/README.md

-# Effortlless API Project CLI
+# Effortless API Project CLI

 This seed will create a fully functional, secure implementation with access to your EffortlessAPI endpoint for easy automation on the scripting platform of your choice.